 The museum has the world’s most important collection of Impressionist and Post-Impressionist work, however there are very few information tags (apart from identifying the artist, date and donor), which is where THATd’Or steps in.
 Each piece of treasure in our hunts has a photo of it for you to find accompanied by treasure text.
 Hunters who read about their treasure not only learn about their treasure, but are sometimes rewarded with bonus questions embedded in the text (ha ha, learning by default!)

-THATd’Or is “educationally flexible”: some treasures have bonus questions embedded within the text, the answers for which can either be found within the hunt or are referred to on the blog.
-Other bonus questions are silly, requesting fun photos of teams, perhaps posing as a Degas dancer in front of the landmark train station clocks – a good souvenir of your hunt (& well-earned points for selling your pride for treasure hunting glory!).
+THATd’Or is “educationally flexible”: some bonus questions are knowledge-based (the answers of which can be found in other pieces of treasure text), while other bonus questions are silly, perhaps requesting your team to pose as a Degas dancer in front of the landmark train station clocks – a good souvenir of your hunt (& well-earned points for selling your pride for treasure hunting glory!).
 You can opt for our classic J’Adore THATd’Or or choose a themed hunt for slightly more.

 The hunt keeps players focused and motivated, making THATd’Or perfect for corporate team-building events & office fun-days, birthday & hen parties – and of course travelling families who’d like to have a little inner family competition (one parent per team) aiding in learning about Impressionist treasures! (families are of course welcomed to play altogether with the museum and clock as their challenge)

 No knowledge of art is necessary to play, although you’ll leave learning a thing or two about art, the museum, and Paris altogether!
 We’ve been consistently ranked within the top 10 percentile with more than 200 excellent Trip Advisor testimonials of THATd’Or, THATLou and THATRue (on the streets of the Latin Quarter).